-How will I receive dividends and other distributions on the shares underlying my ADSs?
+How will ADS holders receive dividends and other distributions on the shares underlying their ADSs?

 We may make various types of distributions with respect to our securities.
-The depositary has agreed that, to the extent practicable, it will pay to you the cash dividends or other distributions it or the custodian receives on shares or other deposited securities, after converting any cash received into U.S. dollars (if it determines such conversion may be made on a reasonable basis) and, in all cases, making any necessary deductions provided for in the deposit agreement.
-The depositary may utilize a division, branch or affiliate of JPMorgan Chase to direct, manage and/or execute any public and/or private sale of securities under the deposit agreement.
-Such division, branch and/or affiliate may charge the depositary a fee in connection with such sales, which fee is considered an expense of the depositary.
-You will receive these distributions in proportion to the number of underlying securities that your ADSs represent.
+The depositary has agreed that, to the extent practicable, it will pay to an ADS holder the cash dividends or other distributions it or the custodian receives on shares or other deposited securities, after converting any cash received into U.S. dollars (if it determines such conversion may be made on a reasonable basis) and, in all cases, making any necessary deductions provided for in the deposit agreement.
+The depositary may utilize a division, branch or affiliate of JPMorgan Chase to direct, manage and/or execute any public and/or private sale of securities under the depositary a fee in connection with such sales, which fee is considered an expense of the depositary.
+An ADS holder will receive these distributions in proportion to the number of underlying securities that his or her ADSs represent.